neuroinformatics-unit/suite2p/README.md

 [![GitHub stars](https://img.shields.io/github/stars/MouseLand/suite2p?style=social)](https://github.com/MouseLand/suite2p/)
 [![GitHub forks](https://img.shields.io/github/forks/MouseLand/suite2p?style=social)](https://github.com/MouseLand/suite2p/)

+---

+## About this fork

+This repository is a fork of the official [suite2p](https://github.com/MouseLand/suite2p) project, maintained by the Neuroinformatics Unit.

+**Why this fork?**
+- Integration of custom features and options for our workflows (e.g., new GUI options, additional registration parameters, and improved compatibility with recent Python versions).
+- Rapid prototyping and bugfixes relevant to our users.
+- We regularly pull updates from upstream to stay current.

+**For most users, we recommend using the official [suite2p repository](https://github.com/MouseLand/suite2p) unless you specifically need features from this fork.**

+### Citation

+If you use this fork, **please cite the original suite2p paper** and acknowledge any relevant dependencies (see below).

+- Pachitariu, M., Stringer, C., Schröder, S., Dipoppa, M., Rossi, L. F., Carandini, M., & Harris, K. D. (2016).
+Suite2p: beyond 10,000 neurons with standard two-photon microscopy.
+BioRxiv, 061507. [https://www.biorxiv.org/content/early/2017/07/20/061507]

+See the [Dependencies](#dependencies) section for links to other software that should be cited as appropriate.

+---

 Pipeline for processing two-photon calcium imaging data.
 Copyright (C) 2018  Howard Hughes Medical Institute Janelia Research Campus